The galaxy size to halo spin relation of disk galaxies in cosmological hydrodynamical simulations: Introduction

-The formation of disk galaxy have also been extensively investigated with hydrodynamical simulations \citep[e.g.][]{1991ApJ...377..365K, 1994MNRAS.267..401N, 1999ApJ...513..555S}.
-Until recently, with significant progresses on sub-grid physics models, in particularly the feedback model, many modern hydrodynamical galaxy formation simulations are able to reproduce galaxies with different morphological types \citep[e.g.][]{2012MNRAS.423.1726S, 2014MNRAS.444.1453D, 2014MNRAS.442.2304H, 2014MNRAS.444.1518V, 2015MNRAS.446..521S, 2015ApJ...812...29T}.
-However, studies based on some of these modern hydro-dynamical simulations, suggested that, while sizes of the simulated galaxies are statistically proportional to virial radius of their host dark matter haloes, there are no correlations between halo spin parameters $\lambda$ \citep[][]{2019MNRAS.488.4801J, 2015MNRAS.454...83W, 2014MNRAS.442.1545C, 2015MNRAS.450.2327Z}.
-These result challenges the classical theory and many existing semi-analytical models.
+The formation of disk galaxy has also been extensively investigated with hydrodynamical simulations \citep[e.g.][]{1991ApJ...377..365K, 1994MNRAS.267..401N, 1999ApJ...513..555S}.
+Until recently, with significant progress in sub-grid physics models, in particularly the feedback model, many modern hydrodynamical galaxy formation simulations are able to reproduce galaxies with different morphological types \citep[e.g.][]{2012MNRAS.423.1726S, 2014MNRAS.444.1453D, 2014MNRAS.442.2304H, 2014MNRAS.444.1518V, 2015MNRAS.446..521S, 2015ApJ...812...29T}.
+However, studies based on some of these modern hydro-dynamical simulations, suggested that, while sizes of the simulated galaxies are statistically proportional to the virial radius of their host dark matter haloes, there are no correlations between halo spin parameters $\lambda$ \citep[][]{2019MNRAS.488.4801J, 2015MNRAS.454...83W, 2014MNRAS.442.1545C, 2015MNRAS.450.2327Z}.
+This result challenges the classical theory and many existing semi-analytical models.
 On the contrary, \citet{2017MNRAS.471L..11D} found a weak correlation between galaxy size and host halo spin parameter in the \eagle{} simulation. \citet{2019MNRAS.490.5182L} found that there is a strong correlation between sizes and host halo spin parameters $\lambda$ for field dwarf galaxies in the \auriga{} simulation.

-In this paper, we use 4 sets of high resolution hydrodynmical simulations, to explore the relation between the sizes and spin parameters of host dark matter haloes of a large sample of simulated disk galaxies, and explicitly compare with predictions from the MMW98.
+In this paper, we use 4 sets of high-resolution hydrodynamical simulations, to explore the relation between the sizes and spin parameters of host dark matter haloes of a large sample of simulated disk galaxies, and explicitly compare them with predictions from the MMW98.
 The paper is organized as follows.
 In Section 2, we briefly introduce the numerical simulations and methodology used in this study.
-Main results are presented in Section 3, and conclusions are drawn in Section 4.
+The main results are presented in Section 3, and conclusions are drawn in Section 4.